Mt Huashan Hiking Trail

 I stared at her quietly.
 Laura was right.
 Maybe this wasn't such a good idea, especially not with these winter conditions.

-The spot where we stood was actually quite beautiful.
 We could see the vast wilderness of the valley below and three of the other four peaks of Mt Huashan.
-I was overwhelmed by the splendor.
-No wonder this place was revered as a religious area.

 On the other hand, I wished we had stopped a long time ago.
-The Staircase we had just completed had been no picnic (see the two pictures above).
+The Staircase we had just completed had been no picnic.
 For the entire climb the two of us had been clinging to the railing for dear life!

-However, despite the freezing cold, the blustery wind, and steps that were iced over, like fools we stubbornly kept walking.
+I admit it.
+This was mostly on me.
 I had not wanted to stop.
 We had not paid 300 yuan apiece ($80 total), spent 3 hours on a minibus, sat through a half-hour lecture about the mountain, taken a 20-minute cable car ride, and climbed snowy, icy steps for 45 minutes just to get so close to the top!
 The chances we would ever return to this place were slim to none.
 This was my chance.
 It was impossible to quit now that the top was in sight.

 Yes, it was cold, icy, and threatening to snow, but this would probably be the only chance we would ever have to climb to the summit of Huashan.
 This was one of the most famous mountains in China!
 I uttered a lukewarm response to Laura's idea of quitting.
 We talked a little more, but soon the subject was dropped.
 Laura said she had not really wanted to give up either.
 'Yeah, sure,' I thought to myself.
 I was very worried I had made the wrong choice here, especially since I had no idea what was up ahead.